opentox/loael-paper/loael.md

-In order to compare the structural diversity of both datasets we have evaluated the frequency of functional groups from the OpenBabel FP4 fingerprint. [@fig:fg] shows the frequency of functional groups in both datasets.
+In order to compare the structural diversity of both datasets we evaluated the frequency of functional groups from the OpenBabel FP4 fingerprint. [@fig:fg] shows the frequency of functional groups in both datasets.
 139 functional groups with a frequency > 25 are depicted, the complete table for